Phoenix Marketcity (Chennai)

 Phoenix Marketcity is a shopping mall developed by Phoenix Mills Limited located in Chennai, Tamil Nadu, India.
 It was opened in January 2013 and is the 2nd largest mall in the city.
 It was the fourth largest mall in India in 2018.

-It has a built up area of 1,500,000 square feet and leasable retail area of 1,000,000 square feet.
+It has a built up area of 1,000,000 square feet.
 Also there is a Palladium mall situated right next to it.

 About

 This mall was jointly developed by Phoenix Mills Limited and Crest Ventures Ltd. Phoenix Mall Chennai is part of a development which includes a premium residential space as part of Phase I. Phase II development includes a luxury mall called Palladium and residential space.